zencart/documentation/Developer_Documentation/1.6/code_docs/catalog_listing_boxes/formatter_classes.md

 #### params

-the params entry is optional and if set will define parameters used to customize the formatter output.
+The params entry is optional and if set will define parameters used to customize the formatter output.